George L. Knox: Early life

-Military

-As a slave, Knox was taken by his master to the front lines to serve the Confederate States of America.
-He was able to escape and was welcomed by the Northern Union troops.
-He served with 55th Indiana Infantry Regiment as a teamster.
-Eventually he made his way to Indianapolis with the 55th and left the military service.

 Career

-In 1884 Knox moved to Indianapolis and opened several barbershops and shaving parlors.
+In 1884, Knox moved to Indianapolis and opened several barbershops and shaving parlors.
 The barbershops employed black barbers but only served white people.
 He met many influential white people through his whites only barber shops, and he had an unsuccessful run for US Congress.

-In the early 1900s Knox ran shaving parlors in Indianapolis.
+In the early 1900s, Knox ran shaving parlors in Indianapolis.
 He owned an amateur Negro baseball team which was called Indianapolis's Barber Base Ball Club (B.B.C.).
 His son Elwood pitched for the team.

 Knox purchased The Indianapolis Freeman, an African-American newspaper (or race paper), and was the publisher from 1893 to 1926.
-The paper was called "A National Illustrated Colored Newspaper".
+The weekly paper was called "A National Illustrated Colored Newspaper".
 Booker T. Washington was a contributor.
 The paper had a circulation of 25,000.
 It was also sold internationally and covered everything from small black communities to sports and entertainment.
 The paper came out on Sundays and it was said their negative review of could ruin a career.

-Knox authored Slave and Freeman, the Autobiography of George L. Knox.
+In December 1894, when Knox was 44, he began publishing his memoirs in The Indianapolis Freeman, with each weekly edition carrying a chapter under the title Life as I Remember It – As a Slave and Freeman.
+It was first published in book form in 1979 by University Press of Kentucky under the title Slave and Freeman, the Autobiography of George L. Knox, with an introduction by Willard B. Gatewood.